Capital Region

 Improvements that have been financed and constructed by the CDD include roadways, stormwater management facilities, open spaces and recreational areas – with the exceptions of the pool and golf course.
 The CDD owns and continues to maintain the community’s alleyways, and stormwater management facilities, as well as the open spaces and recreational areas.
 While the CDD built many of the roadways in Southwood, most are now owned and maintained by the City of Tallahassee.

-District Information District DocumentsFor more Information regarding the CDD, please contact:
+District Information District DocumentsFor more Information regarding the CDD, Operations, or Maintenance, please contact:

 Please follow these safety rules and guidelines to help ensure everyone can enjoy these new facilities.